pointw-dev/hypermea/src/doc-generator/src/introduction/what-is.md

 To learn more, check out [[TODO]].

 ## Core library
 Hypermea's core library is an independently distributable package.
-It is separate from the command-line tools so your shippables are as lean as possible.
+It is separate from the command-line tools so your shippable packages are as lean as possible.
 The core library's purpose is primarily to power the functionality of your `hypermea_service`.
 It also provides an expanding set of methods to make your customizations easier: for example, access the database, standardize error messages, customize resource representations, and more.
 To learn more, check out [[TODO]].